-We all love listening to music.
-The love for music has always been there and it is not going to change.
-Our experience with music is being enhanced with the help of technology.
+We all love the experience of listening to music.
+Our music experience has been enhanced with the help of technology.
 IoT is one such technology that is helping the music industry to make the user experience even more prolific.

 IoT is a modern technology that has grabbed the attention of geeks along with Artificial Intelligence and Machine Learning.
-They have some sort of functioning— to make the machines intelligent and efficient.
 We are living in an era where technology dominates.
 It is fascinating how humans have changed the traditional methods of doing things by taking the advantage of advancements in technology.

 IoT in the music industry is an interesting concept.
 So, in this blog, we will try to uncover the role of IoT in the music industry.
 We will understand how musicians are taking the help of one of the top modern technologies.
 Also, we will discuss some basics of music production to better understand the scope of technology in this particular industry.